List of Agent Carter characters: Edwin Jarvis

 Atwell referred to Carter's relationship with Jarvis as the series' comic relief, while Fazekas called their relationship "the center relationship of the show".
 Executive producer Tara Butters compared the relationship to that of Fox Mulder and Dana Scully in the early seasons of The X-Files, where "you really believed they cared about each other but it wasn't sexual.
 That was very refreshing."
 Fazekas discussed giving Jarvis a major character arc in the second season, saying that he "really got a taste for adventure with Peggy in the first season, so, when she comes back into his life, he's so happy because he's so bored with being Howard Stark's butler ... what that starts is a really interesting story for him, which is, how much did he really understand about what Peggy does?
 For him, it's like a fun diversion, even though he's in danger ... we will see in Jarvis' story how he grows to understand that and where he comes out in the end.
 It will have a cost for him, and it will have an impact on his relationship with Peggy".
-D'Arcy reprised the role of Jarvis in the Marvel Studios film Avengers: Endgame (2019), and voiced the character in the third season of What If...?
+D'Arcy reprised the role of Jarvis in the Marvel Studios film Avengers: Endgame (2019), and voiced an alternate version of the character in the Disney+ animated series What If...? episode "What If...
+Agatha Went to Hollywood?"
 (2024).
-He also will portray the human form of J.A.R.V.I.S. in VisionQuest (2026).
+He is set to portray the human form of J.A.R.V.I.S. in the upcoming Disney+ miniseries VisionQuest (2026).